Jareechang/sqs-trigger-lambda-nodejs/README.md

 1. Sourcing from Dead letter SQS queues - Receive Message

 Sourcing from and getting messages is actually quite non-trivial.
-Messing around with `ReceiveMessageWaitTimeSeconds` to get it to show up properly was quite a pain
+Messing around with `ReceiveMessageWaitTimeSeconds` to get it to show up properly was quite a pain.

+This make querying and figuring out how many messages are in the dead letter queue difficult.
+An alternative design will be required.

 An alternative solution is to append the data in these failed queues into dynamodb for easy querying, identification and debugging (stretch exercise).